Pursuing the double affine Grassmannian II: Convolution

 To formulate the idea of our construction, let us first recall the construction of the affine analogs of the varieties $\ocalW^{\lam}_{G,\mu}$.
 Let $\Bun_G(\AA^2)$ denote the moduli space of principal $G$-bundles on $\PP^2$ trivialized at the ``infinite" line $\PP^1_{\infty}\subset \PP^2$.
 This is an algebraic variety which has connected components parametrized by non-negative integers, corresponding to different values of the second Chern class of the corresponding bundles; we denote the corresponding connected component by $\Bun_G^a(\AA^2)$ (here $a\geq 0$).
 According to \cite{BFG} one can embed $\Bun_G^a(\AA^2)$ (as an open dense subset) into a larger variety $\calU^a_G(\AA^2)$ which is called {\em the Uhlenbeck moduli space of $G$-bundles on $\AA^2$ of second Chern class $a$}.\footnote{This space is an algebraic analog of the Uhlenbeck compactification of the moduli space of instantons on a Riemannian 4-manifold.} Furthermore, for any $k\geq 0$, let $\Gam_k\subset SL(2)$ be the group of $k$-th roots of unity.
 This group acts naturally on $\AA^2$ and $\PP^2$ and this action can be lifted to an action of $\Gam_k$ on $\Bun_G(\AA^2)$ and $\calU_G(\AA^2)$.
 This lift depends on a choice of a homomorphism $\Gam_k\to G$ which is responsible for the action of $\Gam_k$ on the trivialization of our $G$-bundles on $\PP^1_{\infty}$; it is explained in \cite{BF} that to such a homomorphism one can associate a dominant weight $\mu$ of $G_{\aff}^{\vee}$ of level $k$; in the future we shall denote the set of all such weights by $\Lam^+_k$.
 We denote by $\Bun_{G,\mu}(\AA^2/\Gam_k)$ the set of fixed points of $\Gam_k$ on $\Bun_G(\AA^2)$.
 In \cite{BF} we construct a bijection between connected components of $\Bun_{G,\mu}(\AA^2/\Gam_k)$ and dominant weights $\lam$ of $G_{\aff}$ such that $\lam\geq \mu$.
 We denote the corresponding connected component by $\Bun^{\lam}_{G,\mu}(\AA^2/\Gam_k)$; we also denote by $\calU^{\lam}_{G,\mu}(\AA^2/\Gam_k)$ its closure in $\calU_G(\AA^2)$.\footnote{More precisely, in \cite{BF} we construct an open and closed subvariety $\Bun^{\lam}_{G,\mu}(\AA^2/\Gam_k)$ inside $\Bun_G(\AA^2/\Gam_k)$ and formulate a conjecture, saying that it is connected (and thus it is a connected component of $\Bun_G(\AA^2/\Gam_k)$).
-This conjecture is proved in \cite{BF} for $G=SL(n)$ and it is still open in general.} In \cite{BF} we explain in what sense the variety $\calU^{\lam}_{G,\mu}$ should be thought of as the correct version of $\ocalW^{\lam}_{G_{\aff},\mu}$. \ssec{BMKS}{Bundles on mixed Kleinian stacks} For a scheme $X$ endowed with an action of a finite group $\Gam$ we shall denote by $X//\Gam$ the scheme-theoretic (categorical) quotient of $X$ by $\Gam$; similarly, we denote by $X/\Gam$ the corresponding quotient stack.
+This conjecture is proved in \cite{BF} for $G=SL(n)$ and it is still open in general.} In \cite{BF} we explain in what sense the variety $\calU^{\lam}_{G,\mu}$ should be thought of as the correct version of $\ocalW^{\lam}_{G_{\aff},\mu}$. \ssec{BMKS}{Bundles on mixed Kleinian stacks} For a scheme $X$ endowed with an action of a finite group $\Gam$ we shall denote by $X/\!/\Gam$ the scheme-theoretic (categorical) quotient of $X$ by $\Gam$; similarly, we denote by $X/\Gam$ the corresponding quotient stack.\footnote{The categorical quotient $X/\!/\Gam$ may not exist in general, but we will only deal with the case $X$ is affine or projective, when the categorical quotient does exist.}

 Given positive integers $k_1,\ldots,k_n$ such that $\sum\limits_{i=1}^nk_i=k$, we set